DreD2G/intros/READme.md

 # Git & GitHub Practice Repo

 Welcome!
-This repo is just markdown files — no code, no setup beyond Git and VS Code.
-The goal is to practice the actual workflow you'll use for your Blue project all semester.
+This repo is just markdown files — no setup beyond Git and VS Code.
+The goal is to practice the actual workflow you'll use for your Blue project next semester.

 ## Today's exercise